randomaccess2023/KPC_LDM_128/README.md

 One more file is available in this folder: `HHH14_C14_D14.csv`.
 This is the same `.csv` file that we mentioned in `part_5_latent_space_extraction.ipynb`.

 >> An additional information: Viewers can see this address in multiple files -> **'/project/dsc-is/nono/Documents/kpc/dat0'**, which points to the location of our dataset used for this experiment in our JupyterHub server -> **'slice128_Block2_11K.npy'**.
-This is a _NumPy_ file and it has a size of 4.33 GB.
+This is a _NumPy_ file and the size of it is around 4 GB.
 We couldn't upload it here.
 Users can set up this address according to their working environment.

 >>> This dataset can be accessed from here: [slice128_Block2_11K.npy](https://doi.org/10.6084/m9.figshare.29588651).